MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 [Step 4 »](step-4-install-mim-components-on-pam-server.md)

 ## Install Windows Server 2012 R2
-On a third virtual machine, install Windows Server 2012 R2, specifically Windows Server 2012 R2 Standard (Server with a GUI) x64, to make a new computer “*PAMSRV*”.
+On a third virtual machine, install Windows Server 2012 R2, specifically Windows Server 2012 R2 Standard (Server with a GUI) x64, to make *PAMSRV*.
 Since SQL Server and SharePoint 2013 will be installed on this computer, it requires at least 8GB of RAM.

 1. Select **Windows Server 2012 R2 Standard (Server with a GUI) x64**.